Skip to main content

 • In certain divorce cases, where payment to an alternate payee is required under a Qualified Domestic Relations Order.

 • IRS levy or judgment where the IRS can force a participant to take an allowed distribution from the plan.
-However, they must follow the terms of the plan and, therefore, cannot force a distribution when you are not otherwise eligible to take one.
+However, the IRS must follow the terms of the plan and, therefore, cannot force a distribution when you are not otherwise eligible to take one.

-• When there has been a fiduciary violation or criminal activity.
+• When there has been a breach of fiduciary duty or criminal activity involving the plan.

 One of the requirements for creditor protection is that the plan be covered by ERISA.
-The good news is that a vast majority of Guideline 401(k) plans are covered.
+The vast majority of Gusto 401(k) plans are covered.

 401(k) plans that are “owner only” plans are not covered by ERISA and cannot take advantage of the ERISA creditor protection.
-An owner-only plan is one where the only individuals eligible to participate under the terms of the plan are the owner and their spouse (if applicable).
-However, this does not mean that they are fully open to creditors; instead protection will be determined under the state laws in effect for that company.
-Note that while “owner only” is the most common generic term and the IRS sometimes uses the term one-participant plan, these are often referred to using different trademarked names such as Solo(k), Individual(k), I(k), Indy(k), and uni(k).
+An owner-only plan is one where the only individuals eligible to participate under the terms of the plan are the business owner and their spouse (if applicable).
+However, this does not mean that “owner only” 401(k) plan assets are fully exposed to creditors; instead protection will be determined under the state laws applicable to that plan.
+Note that while “owner only” is the most common generic term and the IRS sometimes uses the term “one-participant 401(k) plan”, these plans are often referred to using different trademarked names such as Solo(k), Individual(k), I(k), Indy(k), and uni(k).

 If your employer goes out of business or declares bankruptcy

 Under federal law, all retirement plans covered by ERISA must deposit all assets of the plan in a trust with the assets held in either a bank or other organization authorized by the IRS to hold plan assets.
-Therefore, if the employer sponsoring your plan either goes out of business or declares bankruptcy, any assets that have been deposited will be fully protected.
+If the employer sponsoring your 401(k) plan either goes out of business or declares bankruptcy, any assets that have been deposited into the plan’s trust will be fully protected.
 Neither your employer nor their creditors have the right, or ability, to take your assets from the plan’s trust account.

-However, it’s important to note that you may not be able to take a distribution (even if you are eligible for one) for a while, as Guideline either works with your plan sponsor to terminate the plan or, if necessary, the Department of Labor if your plan sponsor is unresponsive.
+However, it’s important to note that you may not be able to take a distribution (even if you are eligible for one) for a period of time while Gusto either works with your plan sponsor to terminate the plan or, if necessary, the Department of Labor if your plan sponsor is unresponsive.

-The only exception to this protection is for any contributions from you or your employer that were not deposited before your employer declared bankruptcy.
-If there are amounts due, the plan will be listed as one of the creditors due payment through the bankruptcy.
-Whether these amounts will eventually be deposited into the trust will depend on the assets your employer has to repay creditors and the priority of the creditors that may get paid before the plan.
+The only exception to this protection is for any contributions from you or your employer that were not deposited into the plan’s trust before your employer declared bankruptcy.
+If there are amounts due, the plan will be listed as one of the creditors owed payment through the bankruptcy proceeding.
+Whether these amounts will eventually be deposited into the plan’s trust will depend on the assets your employer has to repay creditors and the priority of the creditors that may be paid before the plan.
 At this time, employee contributions withheld from your pay but not submitted to the plan are not considered unpaid salary and are lumped together with all other creditors under bankruptcy law.

-If Guideline goes out of business or declares bankruptcy
+If Gusto goes out of business or declares bankruptcy

-While Guideline expects to be in business indefinitely, no one can predict the future.
-If, for some reason, Guideline must wind down business, we will work with your employer to transfer the plan to another qualified service provider.
+While Gusto expects to be in business indefinitely, no one can predict the future.
+If, for some reason, Gusto must wind down its business, we will work with your employer to transfer the plan to another qualified service provider.

-If assets are mismanaged by Guideline or the plan sponsor
+If assets are mismanaged by Gusto or the plan sponsor

-In addition to the processes, procedures, and safeguards Guideline has in place to protect all plan assets, we also carry an ERISA bond that protects all plan assets under Guideline’s control that protects those assets from any negligent action by Guideline or its employees.
+In addition to the processes, procedures, and safeguards Gusto has in place to protect all plan assets, we carry an ERISA fidelity bond that protects all ERISA plan assets under Gusto’s control from certain fraudulent or dishonest acts by Gusto or its employees.
 In addition, your plan sponsor may also have coverage that protects plan assets from negligent actions by them or their employees.

 Which institutions cover employer plan assets?